koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 integration.

 ## Hugo bundles my JavaScript now!
-Originally my hugo website was bloated with a lot of almost useless Javascript,
+My hugo website was bloated with a lot of almost useless Javascript, so I decided to get rid of most of it, and bundle it, minimize it and enable the scripts only if were in use.

 ## Serving all these things together